 35. Prepare a list of hacks

 What steps one has to take to finish a certain task or project?
-Write down the hacks to complete them according to the knowledge that you hold.
+Write down the hacks to complete them according to your knowledge.

 36. Host a blog hop